BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing made from natural fabrics like cotton or linen, as Kumasi can get very hot and humid.
-Include a light rain jacket or umbrella, especially during the rainy seasons (roughly April-June and September-November).
-Comfortable walking shoes are a must for exploring.
+Pack light, breathable clothing made from natural fabrics like cotton or linen, as the climate is warm and humid.
+Include a light rain jacket or umbrella, especially during the rainy seasons (April-June and September-October).
+Comfortable walking shoes are a must for exploring the markets and historical sites.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.